JohannDoell/Fire-Emblem-Clone/proposal.md

 but not too challenging that I'd never be able to do it.
 I'll use Processing and probably the minim sound library.
-As a clone, most of this will be simply figuring out how to implement ideas, rather than creating original ideas, which would streamline the process a lot more.
+As a clone, most of this will be simply figuring out how to implement ideas, rather than creating original ideas, which will streamline the process a lot more.

 ## Needs